msinton/random/Data-Intensive-Applications.md

 Single leaders approaches still need consenus to reach this state and stay in this state in the event of changing conditions.
 So why not just do consensus all the time!

 Leaderless and multi-leader systems typically do not use consensus.
-This results in conflicts, but in some cases that it the right choice.
+This results in conflicts, but in some cases that is the right choice.